I take great pleasure in submitting a message of warm felicitations from myself, staff and students of the Nungua Senior High School.

-I assumed the reigns of office as Headmistress of the School in March 2018 after having successfully taken over from Ms. Cecilia Asabea Boateng who was reposted to the Ga South Municipal Directorate of Education.
+I assumed the office as Headmistress of the School in September 2022 after having successfully taken over from Mrs. Ellen Ocansey Asare-Pepra who retired honorably from the service.

 CORE VALUES: There are a set of values and principles to be upheld by students, staff and management (Administration) as follows:

-BOARD OF GOVERNORS: The school has a 14 member Board, chaired by Ing.
+BOARD OF GOVERNORS: The school has a 13-member Board, chaired by Ing.
 Ellis Quaye a Civil Engineer and citizen of Nungua.
-The Board has been very supportive of management.
+The Board has been very supportive of Management.
 Attendance to meetings has been very regular.
-Very fruitful decisions have also been taken to the benefit of the school.
+Many fruitful decisions have also been taken to the benefit of the school.

-MANAGEMENT STRUCTURE: Through a carefully thought-out management structure, policy implementation is conducted seamlessly.
-This structure comprises a Come Management Team composed of the Head of School, the three Assistant Heads and the School Accountant.
+MANAGEMENT STRUCTURE: This structure comprises a Core Management Team composed of the Head of School, the three Assistant Heads, the School Accountant and the Senior House Master and Senior House Mistress.
 An Extended Management Team has also been put in place.
 This is made up of all Heads of Departments (Teaching and Non-Teaching).
 The importance of this is to deepen the concept of decentralizing authority and promoting free feedback.

 ACADEMIC WORK AND PERFORMANCE: School management, in conjunction with the various heads of department (HODs), is leaving no stone unturned in its efforts to ensure that smooth academic work is carried out.
 Though a majority of our staff live outside the school, attendance to class is commendable.
-Most teachers who live outside the school compound have had to contend with heavy traffic and long distances to report to school.
-Heads of Department have been up to the task in ensuring that students are effectively engaged in times when their colleague teachers are unable to be punctual.
-Management has also introduced attendance registers for both teachers and students in the class.
-This has gone a long way to reduce absenteeism.
+Currently, only five (5) members of staff live on the school premises.

 THE SCHOOL CHOIR: The school has a vibrant choir which performs during Church Services and during other occasions.
 Periodic visits by Choirmasters to train the Choir are organised.